Pooled cars and vans

 - It was not normally kept overnight on or in the vicinity of any residential premises where any of the employees were residing, except while being kept overnight on premises occupied by the person making it available to them.
 HMRC will accept that a car is not normally kept overnight at employees' homes if the total number of nights on which it is taken home by employees, for whatever reason, is less than 60% of the total number of nights in the period under review.

-If you are an employer in the Winchester area and would like more information on pooled cars and vans, contact AVASK.
+If you are an employer in the Southampton area and would like more information on pooled cars and vans, contact AVASK.